 Avoid CRS By Implementing One of These Strategies

 The Common Reporting Standard (CRS) was implemented by the OECD to end privacy with overseas bank accounts.
 Fortunately, it’s not very effective.
 The rules are full of loopholes.
-If you present the overseas bank with the right information when you open your account you can easily avoid CRS.
-If you follow the guidelines in this article you can not only avoid CRS but gain more privacy in the process.
+If you present the overseas bank with the right information when you open your account, you can easily avoid CRS.
+If you follow the guidelines in this article, you can avoid CRS and gain more privacy in the process.

 However, like many government policies, it is just as likely to cause chaos and confusion and end up with people taking action to defeat it.
 Would you rather keep your financial affairs private and avoid CRS completely?
 Read on……

-Here are 9 ways that you can avoid CRS:
+Here are nine ways that you can avoid CRS:

 1. Bank in a Country that is Not Signed up to CRS

 Perhaps the most surprising country not part of CRS is the United States.
 Provided you’re not a US citizen or resident, you can have a Company in Wyoming or Delaware and operate it privately without information being automatically exchanged.
 That being said, the USA is not the place to bank for anybody seeking privacy.

 2. Move Your Tax Residency to a Tax Haven

 If you move your residency to a tax haven, your overseas bank will send the information there.

 Some jurisdictions, like The Cayman Islands, will send information to foreign countries but opt not to receive any information on their citizens or residents.
 These are called Voluntary Secrecy Countries.